 The glaciated valley at the head of Lake Wakatipu extends for about 10 km along the courses of the two rivers, between the Richardson Mountains and Humboldt Mountains.
 The rivers are braided across the valley flats.
 The striking mountain and basin landscape featured in the Lord of the rings films.

-Glenorchy, 50 km from Queenstown on the east side of the lake’s northern tip, has a Department of Conservation visitor centre.
+Glenorchy, 50 km from Queenstown on the east side of the lake’s northern tip, has about 500 residents and a number of cafes and bars.
 A wetland walk takes visitors across the river flats.

 Paradise, 20 km north of Glenorchy, past trout-rich Diamond Lake, is the starting point for the round-trip Rees–Dart Track in Mount Aspiring National Park.